 Why Should I Go Into A Cybersecurity Career?

-Over the past six years, cybersecurity jobs have increased by 94%.
-If you’re interested in a career that is always changing and evolving, the perfect time is now to pursue a career in cybersecurity.
+In the last six years, cybersecurity jobs have seen a 94% increase.
+If you are interested in a career that is constantly evolving and changing, this is the time to start a career as a cybersecurity professional.
 Cybersecurity is a growing industry with a lot of different jobs that offer ample opportunity for career growth.
-Cyberseek reports that there are almost 500,000 job positions.
-In the Tampa / St.Petersburg / Clearwater job market, for instance, there are over 6,000 job openings.
+Cyberseek estimates that there are nearly 500,000 job opportunities.
+Clearwater, Tampa, St.Petersburg, and Clearwater have over 6,000 job vacancies.
 This means that cybersecurity professionals should always be in demand.

 What do cybersecurity workers prefer-a degree or certifications?

-A certification shows that you are able to demonstrate the skills employers require.
+Employers want to see that you have the right certification.
 Also, there is a legal requirement (see above).
 Because of all this, according to a recent Information Week’s, Dark Reading salary survey, 70% of workers in cybersecurity said certifications were the most important training in developing their career.
 Only 10% of respondents said they had a bachelor’s or master’s degree, while 5% said they had a combination.

 How Much Can I Make In A Cybersecurity Career?

 On February 20, 2021, the average salary for cybersecurity professionals in the United States stood at $112,974 The average cybersecurity salaries are between $65,000 (25th%) and $145,000.
-(75th%) Entry-level positions typically have lower salaries but offer excellent work opportunities with increased responsibility and upward mobility.
+(75th%) Entry levels typically have lower salaries but offer exceptional work opportunities with greater responsibility and higher mobility.

 How can I finish the training in just five weeks?